 Note: Due to the fact that all cookware can vary, I cannot guarantee that your pan will clean up as well as mine did.
 Please use an old pan you don’t care about the first time you try this recipe.
 You MUST use a stainless steel pan and a copper or metal scrubber.
 The clean up would be awful with anything else.

 Also, if you do not mind having a softer “crust” on the chicken, you do not have to burn the pan this way.
 Just add a bit more chicken broth before it gets to this point.

-Clean Eating Fried Chicken
+Healthy Fried Chicken